Alex-DG/CustomListView_android/README.md

 CustomListView
 ==============

-Demonstrate how to use a custom listView which displays on each lines a picture with its set of tags (which describe the picture) and an event on item click to display a fullscreen of the picture
+Demonstrate how to use a custom listView which displays on each lines a picture with its set of tags (which describe the picture) and an event on item click to display a fullscreen of the picture.

+-JSON data are used and downloaded (AsyncTask), then parsed to populate the list.